luxfi/LPs/LPs/lp-0750-lux-vision-fund-esg-framework.md

 Lux Vision Fund invests only in ESG-aligned opportunities.
 This LP establishes the master framework governing how Environmental integrity, Social benefit, and Governance accountability are defined, measured, and enforced across all investments.
 Returns and restoration reinforce each other—by design, not by accident.

+## Motivation

+Traditional investment frameworks treat ESG as an optional overlay or marketing exercise.
+This creates misaligned incentives where capital optimizes for short-term returns at the expense of environmental and social outcomes.
+Lux Vision Fund requires a foundational framework that:

+1. **Structurally integrates ESG** - Making impact measurement and accountability core to investment terms, not optional addenda
+2. **Prevents greenwashing** - Requiring verifiable, measurable outcomes before any public claims
+3. **Aligns long-term incentives** - Using tranched capital deployment tied to verified milestones
+4. **Enables transparent reporting** - Building trust with LPs, regulators, and the public through auditable evidence
+5. **Coordinates ecosystem actors** - Defining clear roles for Lux (capital), Hanzo (technology), Zoo (mission), and DAOs (governance)

+Without this framework, ESG investments risk becoming performative rather than substantive, undermining both returns and restoration goals.

 ## Core Values (Non-Negotiables)

 ### 1. Everyone Benefits, Not Just Capital